harikareddy10/online-Ecommerce-website/README.md

-It is a sample project which gives a good idea on the Ecommerce Web application by using Django Fraework.
+It is a sample project which gives a good idea on the Ecommerce Web application using ReactJS